At A Glance:

 - Safe for breastfeeding mothers

-It’s normal to be worried about the possible negative side effects, but most women do not have a problem with the injectables.
-In case you do experience any side effects, that may be a sign that your body is adjusting to the hormones you’re introducing to it.
-These side effects will go away in time once your body has adjusted.
+It’s normal to be worried about the changes that you might experience when you take it the first time, but most women do not have a problem with the injectables.
+In case you do experience anything, that may be a sign that your body is adjusting to the hormones you’re introducing to it.
+These will go away in time once your body has adjusted.

 - Irregular bleeding, especially for the first 6-12 months (This may include longer, heavier periods, or spotting in between periods, or your period stopping completely).